gemmabaugh/gemmabaugh.github.io/about.md

 permalink: /about/
 ---

-Gemma Alexandra Baugh is a 21-year-old college student trying to figure out what to do with her life.
-If you have any ideas, feel free to contact her via the email listed at the bottom of this page.
+Gemma Alexandra Baugh is a master's level social work student at the Mandel School of Applied Social Sciences at Case Western Reserve University.

 Three words that describe Gemma, all beginning with the letter C:
 : 1.
 Compassionate